 Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-A 2023 that follows on from a 2022 in the Guide, and the same style for this Pinot Noir from 40-year-old vines planted on limestone soil.
-With an intense garnet color, the wine builds in power with notes of blackberry and spicy blackcurrant mingled with leather.
-Supple on the attack, with good length, it shows a certain tannic firmness without excessive austerity, retaining a fresh and delicious character, in harmony with aromas of wild berries.
+The 2023 vintage follows the 2022 in the Guide, and this Pinot Noir—made from 40-year-old vines planted on limestone soil—shows the same character.
+With an intense garnet color, the wine builds in intensity with notes of spicy blackberry and blackcurrant intermingled with leather.
+Supple on the palate with good length, it displays a certain tannic firmness without excessive austerity, retaining a fresh and delicious character in harmony with wild berry aromas.

 About the estate:

-A vineyard located about ten kilometers south of Colmar.
-Antoine Moltès sold his first wines in 1925, and his son Roland explored the terroirs.
-Settling in at the turn of the century, Mickaël and Stéphane built a new winery and gradually moved towards organic farming, beginning the conversion of the vineyard in 2012.
-They also expanded the property from 17 to 27 hectares in 2019 and created a trading company to expand their range.
+A winery located about ten kilometers south of Colmar.
+Antoine Moltès began selling his first wines in 1925, and his son Roland explored the terroirs.
+Settling here at the turn of the century, Mickaël and Stéphane built a new winery and gradually shifted toward organic farming, beginning the vineyard’s conversion in 2012; they also expanded the property from 17 to 27 hectares in 2019 and established a wine trading company to broaden their portfolio.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France